ArtesGC/gcrypter/README.md

 </div>

-    Is an encryption algorithm based on bytes and their correspondent numbers to encode strings
+    Is an encryption algorithm based on bytes and their correspondent numbers to encode strings.

 - To **Encrypt**:
   - It gets the length of the text given and encode both (text and lenght) into bytes then convert